Defending your property

 Defending your home requires at least two able-bodied, fit and determined adults who are physically and mentally prepared to work in arduous and difficult conditions.
 Homes are not designed for Code Red conditions.

-You'll need to read the entire Fire Ready Kit and complete the Defending your property - Bushfire survial planning temptate (PDF 1000k) if you plan to stay and actively defend your property.
+You'll need to read the entire Fire Ready Kit and complete the Defending your property - Bushfire survial planning temptate - PDF 8Mb (or view the template below) if you plan to stay and actively defend your property.

 Leaving early is the safest option to protect yourself and your family.
 You could be serious risk of uncontrollable fires on Severe, Extreme and Code Red days.